slottwo/galvamoto-16x/README.md

-# A 8-bits Processor implementation on Minecraft
+# A 8-bits Monociclic Processor implementation on Minecraft